Car Insurance in Christchurch

 Are car insurance premiums higher in Christchurch after the earthquakes?

-Premiums increased temporarily after the 2010-2011 earthquakes but have since stabilized.
-Christchurch now enjoys competitive rates, typically 5-10% below Auckland and close to the national average.
-The city's rebuild created better infrastructure, and insurers recognize Christchurch's overall moderate risk profile.
+Premiums increased temporarily after the 2010-2011 earthquakes but have since stabilised.
+Christchurch now generally enjoys competitive rates, often lower than Auckland and close to the national average.
+The city's rebuild created better infrastructure, and insurers recognise Christchurch's overall moderate risk profile.

 What car insurance providers operate in Christchurch?